pubnub/objective-c/iOS/README.md

 But until then...

 ## Adding PubNub to your project via CocoaPods
+### **NOTE:** We are currently revving the existing CocoaPod from 3.4.2 to the latest 3.5.x
+It is highly advised to use the latest 3.5.x version of PubNub directly from the repo until CocoaPods has been updated, as it contains many new fixes and enhancements.

 [These steps are documented in our Emmy-winning CocoaPod's Setup Video, check it out here!](https://vimeo.com/69284108)